geoffreyweal/LDM/README.md

 # Part 2: Running the Literature Data Mining (LDM) Program

+## 4. Create a Project Folder in the Shared Folder

 ## 4. Running the LDM program in the Virtual Machine